 Figure 1 below is a copy of Figure 10 of this preceding page.
 It shows the difference between the character pair distributions of a known plain text in Latin and the FSG transliteration of the Voynich MS.

 |Mattioli, Latin||Voynich MS, FSG|

 Figure 1: relative character pair distributions of Latin and Voynich text (FSG) compared

-It is of interest to redo the plots by separating the vowels from the consonants.
-For the known languages this can be done easily, but for the text of the Voynich MS we do not know which characters are vowels and which are consonants, or in fact if the characters in the Voynich MS alphabet can really be separated in this way.
+It is of interest to redo these plots by separating the vowels from the consonants.
+For the known languages this could be done easily, but for the text of the Voynich MS we do not know which characters are vowels and which are consonants, or in fact if the characters in the Voynich MS alphabet can really be separated in this way.

 Figure 2: expected patterns of vowel and consonant frequency distributions

 The following sets of figures show the effect of the sorting by Hidden Markov states on the Mattioli text.
 Figure 3 shows the characters sorted by decreasing frequency.
 This figure is very similar to Figure 7 of the preceding page.
 The only difference is that the space character is included as well, as the first character on both vertical and horizontal scales.
 This will be done for all following plots on this page (work in progress).